tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Champion

+#### Errant Boots

+With these boots, you walk the paths of dream.
+Whenever you dream a true dream, you may teleport to a place glimpsed in that dream.
+You don’t get to control where that place is; you dream of somewhere, and you wake up there.

+Don’t take this item until you really enjoy being tossed across the world by the whims of fate.
+Of course, if that sounds like a barrel of laughs, or a barrel of worthy heroic demon-smiting, then go for it.

+Sometimes – perhaps when the stars align, perhaps when Bahamut has a moment of respite in his eternal struggle, or perhaps when it suits the GM – the boots allow several others to teleport too.
+Actually, ‘allow’ is the wrong word to describe the act of being kidnapped by someone else’s footwear.

+**Quirk:** Collects souvenirs.

+---

 #### Sandals of Wall Striding

 _Recharge 6+:_ Until the end of your next turn, you can move normally along a wall or vertical surface as if you were flying.